ludicast/saki/README.markdown

 * It is much more expressive.
 You read the test and you immediately know what it does.
 * Any exceptions to the rule (complicated setups, etc.) now stick out like sore thumbs, as they should.

 The only assumption is that you are using factories instead of fixtures.
-You also get more out of it in a RESTful application.
+You also get more out of it in a conventional RESTful application.

 ## What class-level methods does it use (for setting up contexts)?

-`with_existing` takes a factory name as a symbol and assigns it to on instance variable with the same name.
+`with_existing` takes a factory name as a symbol and assigns its created object to on instance variable with the same name.

-`on_visiting` takes a path either as a string or as a lambda that executes within a before block to set up the path.
+`on_visiting` takes a path as a string, or a lambda that executes within a before block to set up the path.
+It also takes a symbol which is the name of a method name.
 This is useful when the code is dependent on an instance variable for path creation.

+    path_for_user = lambda { user_path(@user) }

+    on_visiting path_for_user do ...

+or you can do

+    def my_user_path
+        user_path(@user)
+    end

+    on_visiting :my_user_path do ...

 `on_visiting` has several helper functions for establishing a path: `create_path_for`, `index_path_for`, `edit_path_for`, `show_path_for` and `new_path_for`.
 These paths all take resource names for establishing a path.
 In cases where the resource is nested, it has a :parent => parent_resource option.
 This lets you set up blocks like: